wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.5.1 =

+The calendar is now setting the correct post time for manual set times at noon or midnite instead of changing it by 12 hours.

 = 1.5 =

 The post time field in the quick edit dialog is now editable so you can specify any time you want instead of having to pick in 30 minute increments.